With green beans, kidney beans, kale and pasta, this vegetarian minestrone soup and its wonderfully herby tomato broth, is full of hearty ingredients.

 Fresh chives for serving

 In a large saucepan, heat the olive oil over medium heat.
 Sauté the onions, carrots and celery until they start to soften, about 4 minutes.
-Add the garlic and green beans and continue cooking until the garlic is fragrant, about 1 minute
+Add the garlic and continue cooking until the garlic is fragrant, about 1 minute.

 Add the tomatoes, vegetable broth, rosemary, oregano, salt and pepper.
 Bring the soup to a boil.
-Reduce the heat and simmer for 10 minutes until the soup thickens slightly.
-Add the pasta and kale and continue simmering until the pasta is al dente.
+Reduce the heat and simmer for 15 minutes until the soup thickens slightly.
+Add the green beans and continue cooking for 5 minutes.
+Stir in the kale letting it wilt.

 In a separate small sauce pan, cook the pasta according to package instructions until al dente.